LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 }
 ```

-In Java, the enhanced for loop is syntactic sugar for looping through a collection using its iterator’s `hasNext` and `next()` methods.
+In Java, the enhanced for loop is syntactic sugar for looping through a collection using its iterator’s `hasNext` and `next` methods.
 To break down where `hasNext` is actually called, I disassembled the class file into assembly.
-In short, `getChildren` returns Map (which is an Iterable), and the enhanced for loop implicitly calls Iterator.hasNext and Iterator.next()
+In short, `getChildren` returns `Map` (which is an `Iterable`), and the enhanced for loop implicitly calls `Iterator.hasNext` and `Iterator.next`.

 ```
 public void increment(double);